 There are several steps you can take to reduce your car insurance costs.
 These range from shopping around for quotes and boosting your credit score to changing the type and amount of coverage you carry.
 Some steps can be implemented quickly, while others will take some time to affect your car insurance rates.

 1. Shop Around for Quotes

 The quickest and easiest way to reduce car insurance costs is to shop around with at least three car insurance companies.
+This can be less time consuming if you take advantage of online car insurance comparison tools that can estimate the costs of several providers at once.
 While car insurance companies look at a number of the same factors for each driver, how they evaluate those factors varies, which could lead to lower car insurance costs for you.
 To ensure you receive comparable quotes, you should provide the same personalized information to each company you speak with and seek out quotes on the same day.

 2. Seek Out All Available Discounts

 While you may be aware of some of the discounts offered by car insurance companies such as multi-car policy discounts or good driving discounts, some companies also offer discounts for owning a car with anti-theft devices or specific safety features.
 They may also offer discounts if you drive a reduced amount of mileage each year or set up an automatic payment for your premium.
 Talk to the car insurance agent to determine what discounts are available to you for lower car insurance costs.

 If your credit score could use some improvement, start by looking at your credit report to make sure it’s accurate.
 Mistakes are found on credit reports sometimes, and simply removing them can raise your credit score.
 Other ways to improve your credit score include making on-time payments to creditors, paying down debt so you use less than 20% of your available credit and not opening new accounts.
 As your credit score improves, you could see lower car insurance costs.